 By the end of January, our beta crossed two milestones:

-• 1,000,000+ messaging games played
+- 1,000,000+ messaging apps and games played

-• 300,000+ messages exchanged
+- 300,000+ messages exchanged

-Since the launch of the App Store, mobile game developers have been locked into a single dominant distribution channel.
+Since the launch of the App Store, mobile app developers have been locked into a single dominant distribution channel.
 At Jest, we’re building a different path: one where messaging apps become a viable alternative to the app store monopoly.

 Results